TRINPsite 53.17.3 - 54.08.4

 The 'li of nature':

-all phenomena in the world are part of the Cosmic Way; there is a harmonious cooperation of all beings that observe the rules of their own nature
+all phenomena in the world are part of the Cosmic Way.
+There is a harmonious cooperation of all beings that observe the rules of their own nature

 The 'laws of nature':

-all creatures obey the dictates of a divine lawgiver who has laid down these laws; nonpersonal things are said to obey ('His') physical laws
+all creatures obey the dictates of a divine lawgiver who has laid down these laws.
+Nonpersonal things are said to obey ('His') physical laws

 SYSTEMATIC

-Primacy of the normative:
+What is essential Primacy of the normative:

 rules of perfection (goodness, justice, and so on) exist independently of what a god is/was or does/did:

-norms are primary, authority is secondary
+norms or values are primary, authority is secondary

 Primacy of the (divinely) authoritative: